Important Disclosure — Please Read

 Offer Price and Strategy

-Your agent will review comparable sales, assess current market conditions, and explain an offer strategy based on the listing and your goals.
+Your agent will typically review comparable sales, assess current market conditions, and discuss an offer strategy based on the listing and your goals.

 02